-- gather input from member communities to guide the development of the BCWMC Plan, - gather the thoughts and ideas about issues facing BCWMC water resources from watershed residents, elected and appointed officials, city staff, state agencies, and other partners, - understand how the Commission can improve water resources while serving the member communities effectively and efficiently, and - prioritize watershed issues to inform the development of goals and policies in the BCWMC Plan.
+- Gather input from member communities to guide the development of the BCWMC Plan - Gather the thoughts and ideas about issues facing BCWMC water resources from watershed residents, elected and appointed officials, city staff, state agencies, and other partners - Understand how the Commission can improve water resources while serving the member communities effectively and efficiently - Prioritize watershed issues to inform the development of goals and policies in the BCWMC Plan

 The results of the survey and workshops were presented at a "summit" meeting in June 2013, attended by the member city representatives, commissioners, review agencies, and the public.
 The outcome of the summit was a prioritized list of issues facing the BCWMC.
 The BCWMC commissioners considered the results of the summit in the development of Plan.
-Survey responses and Summit ranking results are provided in Appendix D.)
+Survey responses and summit ranking results are provided in Appendix E.)